ShopBonsai/docs/docs/api/orders/orders-test-info.md

 ### Using Bonsai Test in Customer Shipping Info:

 1. Make a call to our submit orders api using our API key.
-2. Add "bonsai-test" to the customer's first name and last name in the shipping address.
+2. Add "bonsai" to the customer's first name in the shipping address.
+3. Add "test" to the customer's last name in the shipping address.
-3. Order should be in test mode.
+4. Order should be in test mode.
-4. All operations are available, and the flow is normal.
+5. All operations are available, and the flow is normal.

 #### Example